mutagen-io/mutagen/README.md

   necessary.
 Most major platforms and architectures are supported.
 - Mutagen propagates changes bidirectionally.
 Any conflicts that arise will be flagged for resolution.
-Automatic conflict resolution is performed if doing so does not result in destruction of unsynchronized changes.
+Automatic conflict resolution is performed if doing so does not result in destruction of unsynchronized data.
 Manual conflict resolution is performed by manually deleting the undesired side of the conflict.
 Conflicts won't stop non-conflicting changes from propagating.
 - Mutagen uses the [rsync](https://rsync.samba.org/tech_report/) algorithm to